 Major: Neuroscience and Behavioral Biology

 My favorite Emory tradition is Songfest.
-This is a competition between all the first-year residence halls where the Residence Life student staff choreograph a song and dance during the first week of school.
+This is a competition between all the first-year residence halls where the Residence Life student staff choreograph a song and dance for the first-year residents during the first week of school.
 After a few days of rehearsals, the halls meet in the Woodruff Physical Education Center to compete!
-It's my favorite tradition because it gets your energy levels high, and it's a great way to meet new people!
-Every time I hear one of the songs we used during Songfest, I immediately start to sing our parody; it was an amazing and unforgettable time.
+It's my favorite tradition because it elevates your energy levels, and it's a great way to meet new people.
+Every time I hear one of the songs we used during Songfest, I immediately start to sing our parody; it was an amazing and unforgettable experience.

 In the Emory Student Center (ESC).
 I will either be studying in one of the cubicles on the third floor, next to Kaldi's Coffee shop, or in one of the sleeping pods.
 The ESC is also one of my favorites because of its multi-functionality.
 If I need a quick snack, I can stop in Kaldi's Coffee for a pumpkin bread slice, or I can meet friends at the Dobb's Common Table (the DCT) and use meal swipes.
 There are also many study areas that accommodate both individual learners and collaborators, so I highly recommend checking it out.